vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 }
 {% endhighlight %}

-The way basic and complex filters are created and combined with each other is similiar to how a human PBI dashboard user would apply filters.
+The way basic and complex filters are created and combined with each other is similar to how a human PBI dashboard user would apply filters.
 If we keep that in mind, it's easy to find the right JSON to apply to our own PBI report.

 ## Make filters dynamic